trev155/nlp_fun/README.md

 `python3 main/wordcloud_by_category.py -i output/preprocUS.json -o output/wordcloudsUS -s US`
 - this will go through every category and generate a wordcloud for all comments for that category

-2b. wordcloud by video id
+2b.
+Generate wordclouds by video id.
 A variant of 2a, where we generate a wordcloud for a specific video id.

-// TODO documentation here
+Example:
+`python3 main/wordcloud_by_id.py -i output/preprocUS.json -o output/wordcloudsUS -v ckXN4Tc6-c8`

+This will generate a wordcloud file, `ckXN4Tc6-c8.png` in `output/wordcloudUS`.

 3. Sentiments and wordclouds, by category id.
 A variant of 2a, where I go through all the videos of a specific category id.